-Omit Too much Technical Detail
+Omit Technical Detail

-- Present specific aspects only; refer to the paper for the details (if it is too complicated) - " Key aspects : Do Present -yes indeed - By all means have backup slides to use in response to questions - Know you audience! - Onion Approach works well: - " gently peel the layers of information layers, layers of interpretation, layers of meaning.
-Asking "Why?" and "What do you mean?" and "What else?" persistently and deeper as you go.
+- Present specific aspects only; refer to the paper for the details (if it is too complicated) - " Key aspects : Do Present - By all means have backup slides to use in response to questions - Know you audience! - Onion Approach work well: - " gently peel the layers of information layers interpretation, layers of meaning.
+Asking " you mean?" and "What else?" persistently aria Hybinette, UGA